zilliztech/zdoc/versioned_docs/version-byoc/tutorials/migrations/migrate-from-qdrant.md

 ## Before you start{#before-you-start}

 - The source Qdrant cluster is accessible from the public internet.

+- If you have an allowlist configured in your network environment, ensure that Zilliz Cloud IP addresses are added to it.
+For more information, refer to [Zilliz Cloud IPs](./zilliz-cloud-ips).

 - You have obtained the cluster endpoint and API key with necessary permissions to access the target Qdrant cluster.